EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 ## Request a Repository

-To request the creation of a repository, contact your RC and let them know the desired name.
+Each Gitea organization may contain one or more code repositories.
+You will be able to work with all existing project repositories as soon as you are granted access to the service.

-Once created, your repository will be visible from your Gitea dashboard or under the "Explore" tab.
+To request the creation of a new repository, contact your RC and let them know the desired name.
+Once it has been created, your repository will be visible from your Gitea dashboard or under the "Explore" tab.

 !!! note "Repository Permissions"
     All members of an organization (TRE project) have full read/write access to each of its repositories, regardless of who requested its creation.
 This is the intended behaviour and will not be changed e.g., to restrict repository access to a subset of a TRE project's members.
 This is equivalent to the files in each `/safe_data/<project_id>` directory being accessible to all project members.